guihen01/RestApi-JIRA-Lib/README.md

 ![alt text](https://github.com/guihen01/RestApi-JIRA-Lib/blob/main/Doc/Dependency.PNG "Logo Title Text 1")

+# Inplementation

+1. Download the nuget package : https://www.nuget.org/packages/RestAPI-JIRA-Lib/ in your project
+2. JiraLib methods can be used and referenced with the JiraLib.dll reference in your c# project
+3. is used with C# code
+4. Developed and tested in Visual Studio 2019

 # How to use

 1. using JiraLib             in you project, reference this package
 2. using Newtonsoft.Json;  ;  in your project,  reference this package
+3. using using OfficeOpenXml;  only for JiraLib methods using Excel, such as  GetAllUsersDetailToXL() or GetAllUsersToXL()

 ![alt text](https://github.com/guihen01/RestApi-JIRA-Lib/blob/main/Get%20Users%20From%20Group/Screenshots/Capture%20How%20to%20use.PNG "Logo Title Text 1")